-What’s the Big Deal with St. Patrick’s Day in Savannah?
+What’s the Big Deal with the Savannah St. Patty’s Day?

 In the beginning, thirteen members of the local Hibernian Society, the country’s oldest Irish society, raised funds and invited local Irishmen to parade through the streets.
 This first public procession took place in 1824.
 Yet it was not until 1870 that the first true and recognizable St. Patrick’s Day parade in Savannah was created and it had bands and even a “Grand Marshal.”